Asynchronous Video Interviews change Flexible Shift Hiring

 • Blind review where practical.
 Remove names and CV details during initial review to focus on answers rather than background.

 • Training.
-Train hiring managers on inclusive assessment and the risks of appearance based judgements.
+Train hiring managers on inclusive assessment and the risks of appearance-based judgments.

 These practices make comparison fairer and help hiring teams defend decisions if required.